 Leave – 6pm, 9th January (open dinner invitation for all volunteers)

 All leaders are to be trained in Child Safe Environments.
 We will accept certificates showing you have completed this within the last three years.
 Please forward us a copy.

-Training for leaders will be held on during November.
+Training for leaders will be held on 29th November.

 Please provide a current (within 2 years) Criminal History Check so it can be sighted and details recorded.

 Further details regarding training will be communicated upon registration.

 Country volunteers (more than 150km from Mount Barker): $80